 I love that the book begins with a lesson on the Tower of Babel and how the language families came to be.
 We are always looking for apologetics curriculum choices, and this book stays true to our beliefs.

-How I use this book in our homeschool
+How I use Passport to the World in our homeschool

 Master Books designs and sells curriculum guides called Parent Lesson Planners (PLP).
 If you haven’t seen them, you must make a point to check them out.
 The PLPs are available in a variety of subjects and grade levels.
 Each PLP is typically a year-long lesson planner that includes apologetic resources from publishers such as Answers in Genesis, New Leaf Publishing, and of course, Master Books.
 You can buy the kits with everything included or you can use the PLP if you already own the books called for in each program.
 PLPs included a suggested schedule, activities, quizzes, answer keys, and supply lists.